Going home from hospital

-Your doctors and nurses will tell you when you might be ready to go home from hospital.
-This is known as your expected date of discharge.
+They will decide when you are likely to go home.
+This is known as your expected date of discharge (EDD).

 You should only be discharged when:

-- your doctors are happy you are well enough to go home
+- your healthcare team think you are well enough

-- you have been given a written discharge plan of the support that you will get
+- you have a written discharge plan describing the support you will get

-- the support you need has been organised so you can safely manage at home.
+- the support has been organised so you can safely manage at home.

 You may need help with some or all the following: